KunYi/Simple-UEFI-Bootloader/README.md

 7. Next, grab binutils 2.29.1 or later from https://ftp.gnu.org/gnu/binutils/ and extract the archive to Backend.

-8. In the extracted Binutils folder, do "mkdir build" and "cd build" before configuring with "../configure --prefix=binutils-binaries --enable-gold --enable-ld=default --enable-plugins --enable-shared --disable-werror"
+8. In the extracted Binutils folder, do "mkdir build" and "cd build" before configuring with "../configure --prefix=$PWD/../binutils-binaries --enable-gold --enable-ld=default --enable-plugins --enable-shared --disable-werror"

     NOTE: The "prefix" flag means the same thing as GCC's.